Crucian carp: Use

 These carp are also occasionally kept as freshwater aquarium fish, as well as in water gardens, although they are not commonly available commercially, mainly because they are not in particularly high demand due to the presence of more colourful fish such as the koi or orfe.
+Crucian carp are considered a vital part of the pond ecosystem as they possess an ability to clean up the excrement of other organisms, thus preventing nitric overload.

 It has been suggested that this is a heavily farmed fish worldwide; FAO's newest statistics from 2008 (pub.
-2011) shows total production C. Crassius at 1,957,337 tonnes, worth US$2,135,857,000, ranked 9th in worldwide in aquaculture, including marine fish and crustaceans, however this statistics treats the Asian C. gibelio carp as a subspecies of the European crucian carp, and it is evident that the greater bulk of this number is from the Asian fish farmed in China.
+2011) show total production C. crassius at 1,957,337 tonnes, worth US$2,135,857,000, ranked 9th in worldwide in aquaculture, including marine fish and crustaceans, however these statistics treat the Asian C. gibelio carp as a subspecies of the European crucian carp, and it is evident that the greater bulk of this number is from the Asian fish farmed in China.

 In terms of freshwater catches of C. crassius (read Carassius spp.), FAO's 2006 statistics show 5.53 thousand tons harvested, which ranked 13th worldwide among freshwater fishes caught.
 The breakdown was Kazakhstan 2.2, Japan 1.12, Serbia 0.84, Moldova 0.19, Uzbekistan 0.19, Poland 0.13.
 In these figures, the tonnage from European countries may represent C. crassius in some part.

 In Poland, crucian carp (karaś) is considered the best-tasting pan fish, and traditionally served with sour cream (karasie w śmietanie).

-King's carp (previously Galician carp as in Galicia in the Austro-Hungarian Empire) – the breed of carp created in Poland, the "hump" is bigger than average and the scales are larger than average.
+King's carp (previously Galician carp as in Galicia in the Austro-Hungarian Empire) is the breed of carp created in Poland; the "hump" is bigger than average and the scales are larger than average.
 Carp is included amongst the holiday foods in Poland.
 The tradition might have Jewish origins.

-In Russia, this particular species is called Золотой карась meaning "golden crucian", and is one of the fish used in a borscht recipe called borshch c karasej (Борщ с карасе́й) or borshch c karasyami (Борщ с карася́ми).
-Another classic Russian recipe - fried crucians in sour cream.
+In Russia, this particular species is called Золотой карась meaning "golden crucian", and is one of the fish used in a borscht recipe called borshch s karasey (Борщ с карасе́й) or borshch s karasyami (Борщ с карася́ми).
+Another classic Russian recipe is fried crucians in sour cream.
 The variety of lake Nedzheli is highly appreciated in Yakutia and has been introduced to other lakes in the region.